Coherent Imaging

 The optical coherence tomography (OCT) microscopy generates micron-scale three-dimensional images of living tissue down to depths of several mm.
 The OCT microscope, similar to a Michelson interferometer, detects depth information by interfering the backscattered beam from the sample with a reference beam.
 A full 3D image is constructed by varying the reference beam delay (axial - Z axis) and scanning the beam over the sample (X and Y axis).
 OCT has already became an important tool in ophthalmology but technical challenges limit its use in other applications.

-By integrating optical coherent tomography into a laser micromachining platform, we are able to follow the extreme sample morphology changes in real-time at rates up to 308 kHz.
+We approach the problem of medical imaging from the ultrafast optics perspective.
+If we can completely characterize an optical pulse that backscatters from a sample, we can deduce a great deal of information about the sample.
+By integrating optical coherent tomography into a laser micromachining platform, we are able to follow the extreme sample morphology changes in real-time at rates up to 312 kHz.
 This novel diagnostic provides a new perspective into the extreme light-matter interaction.
-It's also a lot of fun!
+It's also a lot of fun and has been making waves in industry!

 Free-space optical coherence tomography set-up